- 176-bed facility situated in suburban Columbus, part of the OhioHealth Network of Hospitals

 - Well-equipped facility with the latest technology available

-- Second floor boasts a state-of-the-art training facility with the Osteopathic Heritage Medical Education Cent
+- Second floor boasts a state-of-the-art training facility with the Osteopathic Heritage Medical Education Center

-- Entirely new ED completed in 2010 featuring a 3 Pod System, 48 treatment rooms, 2 trauma rooms, and 7 triage rooms, all monitored and all with computers.
-Each treatment room also has its own flat-screen TV
+- ED was completed in 2010 and features a three pod system, 48 treatment rooms, two trauma rooms, and seven triage rooms, all monitored and all with computers.
+Each treatment room also has its own flat-screen TV.

 - Use of Vocera badges to facilitate communication within the ED